 The performance gain of ABA compared to SBA can be measured in different ways.
-Given a traffic model and a specified network topology with predetermined link capacifies, the resulting b2b flow blocking probabilities can be calculated.
-This is the conventional approach which has been studied intensely in the context of call blocking analysis in multi-service ATM networks [12, 16, 17] and multi-layer architectures [18].
-In contrast, our method tries to quantify the bandwidth savings that are achievable with ABA compared to SBA.
+Given a traffic model and a specified network topology with predetermined link capacities, the resulting b2b flow blocking probabilities can be calculated.
+This is the conventional approach which has been studied intensely in the context of call blocking analysis in multi-service ATM networks [12], [16], [17] and multi-layer architectures [18].
+In contrast, our method tries to quantify the performance gain of ABA compared to SBA by means of bandwidth savings achievable with ABA.
 Given a traffic model, a network topology, and a targeted b2b blocking probability, we determine the required capacitities for the TE tunnels and compute the corresponding link capacities and, finally, the resulting entire network capacity.
 In previous work, we investigated the bandwidth savings potential of ABA applied to simple single path capacity tunnels with regard to an opportunistic traffic model [19] and to different dynamic traffic models [20] which are more realistic for wide area networks.
-In this paper, we want to investigate the impact of routing and load balancing alternatives for TE tunnel structures on the bandwidth savings potential of ABA.
+In this paper, we want to investigate the impact of routing and load balancing alternatives for TE tunnel streutures on the bandwidth savings potential of ABA.
 To the best of our knowledge this is the first series of papers in the literature trying to quantify the performance gain of ABA compared to SBA by bandwidth savings.
 From our point of view this evaluation method yields more practical results with regard to a monetary savings than the comparison of blocking probabilities.

-The remainder of this paper is structured as follows: In Section 2, we briefly review the BBB NAC and the SBA approach for the dimensioning of the TE tunnels, also named BBBs.
-Section 3 describes possible implementations of ABA in existing networks.
-In Section 4, the bandwidth savings potential of ABA is investigated for a test network and various capacity tunnel implementations determined by different routing and load balancing options.
-Finally, Section 6 concludes this work.
+The remainder of this paper is structured as follows: In Section II, we briefly review the BBB NAC and the SBA approach for the dimensioning of the TE tunnels, aka.
+BBBs.
+Section III describes possible implementations of ABA in existing networks.
+In Section IV, the bandwidth savings potential of ABA is investigated for a test network and various capacity tunnel implementations determined by different routing and load balancing options.
+Finally, Section VI concludes this work.